lloydowen8/place-heatmap-2022/README.md

 - Open the notebook in your IDE of choice and run

-## Aany pull requests and suggestions are welcome
+## Any pull requests and suggestions are welcome

 - There is plenty to be improved on here, would be a good first project for someone looking to get into image processing.
   - Some ideas have been suggested in the issues tab to get someone started